Request a Call

 A summary chart is helpful for identifying the size of untracked tasks.
 If the scale of work is getting larger, not smaller, it may be a signal that there are many unplanned or underestimated tasks in the project that need to be eliminated.

-Project management performance metrics are those that interlink with process efficiency.
-Let’s check the following metrics:
+Project management Agile performance metrics are those that interlink with process efficiency.
+Let’s check the following Agile metrics examples:

 Cycle Time

-A measure of the time that has elapsed from the time an item (story, task, error, etc.) started until it is ready for delivery.
+A measure of the time that’s elapsed from the time an item (story, task, error, etc.) started until it’s ready for delivery.
 The cycle time indicates how many calendar days it takes to complete a task.

 NIX Tips